christopherdurr/booknotes/subtle.md

-# The suble art of not giving a F**K by Mark Manson
+# The suble art of not giving a F--- by Mark Manson
 ## Notes by Christopher Durr

 ## Chapter 1